mpievolbio-scicomp/cancer_sim/paper.md

 Cancer is a group of complex diseases characterized by excessive cell proliferation, invasion, and destruction of the surrounding tissue [@Kumar2017].
-Its high division and mutation rates lead to excessive intratumour genetic heterogeneity which makes cancer highly adaptable to environmental pressures such as therapy [@Turajlic2019].
+Its high division and mutation rates lead to excessive genetic diversity among tumour cells (intratumour genetic heterogeneity).
+As a consequence, tumours can adapt very efficiently to environmental pressures, in particular to cancer therapy [@Turajlic2019].
 This process is known as somatic evolution of cancer.

-Throughout most of its existence a tumour is inaccessible to direct observation and experimental evaluation.
+Throughout most of its existence a tumour is inaccessible to direct observation and experimental evaluation through genetic sequencing of tumour samples.
 Therefore, computational modelling can be useful to study many aspects of cancer.
 Some examples where theoretical models can be of great use include early carcinogenesis, as lesions are clinically observable when they already contain millions of cells, seeding of metastases,